 There are also other small language groups such as Ila, Mambwe, Namwanga, Tumbuka, Aushi, Lenje, Lala and Lamba, and so many others!

-Just imagine, over 70 different languages have been identified in Zambia!
+Just imagine, 73 different languages have been identified in Zambia!
 One wouldnt be faulted to think that because of this diversity of languages the country would be plunged into conflicts.
 But far from it!
 Strangely enough the country has been a haven of peace since independence in 1964!

 Contributing to the peace which Zambia has enjoyed is the One Zambia One Nation slogan coined by the first Zambian president, Dr. Kenneth Kaunda .